qqsas/Trackapp/README.md

 - .NET 8+ (or use the self-contained executable below)

 ## Installation
+Go to file location in terminal and do either of the bash code

 1. Standard
 ```bash
 dotnet tool install --global --add-source ./nupkg trackApp